vamseeachanta/digitalmodel/docs/ansys/aqwa/external_force/external_force_util_example.md

 AQWA Client:

-- The AQWA .DAT Run that uses data from Server
+- The AQWA .DAT Run that uses data from EF Server

 - Run modes:
   - .dat or command mode (Supported)